Chinese postal romanization

-Postal romanization was a system of transliterating Chinese place names developed by postal authorities in the late 19th and early 20th centuries.
-For many cities, the corresponding postal romanization was the most common English-language form of the city's name from the 1890s until the 1980s, when postal romanization was replaced by pinyin, but the system remained in place on Taiwan until 2002.
+Postal romanization was a system of transliterating place names in China developed by postal authorities in the late 19th and early 20th centuries.
+For many cities, the corresponding postal romanization was the most common English-language form of the city's name from the 1890s until the 1980s, when postal romanization was replaced by pinyin, but the system remained in place in Taiwan until 2002.

-In 1892, Herbert Giles created a romanization system called Nanking syllabary.
+In 1892, Herbert Giles created a romanization system called the Nanking syllabary.
 The Imperial Maritime Customs Post Office would cancel postage with a stamp that gave the city of origin in Latin letters, often romanized using Giles's system.
 In 1896, the Customs Post was combined with other postal services and renamed the Chinese Imperial Post.
 As a national agency, the Imperial Post was an authority on Chinese place names.

-When the Wade–Giles system of romanization became widespread, some argued that the post office should adopt it.
+When the Wade–Giles system became widespread, some argued that the post office should adopt it.
 This idea was rejected at a conference held in 1906 in Shanghai.
 Instead, the conference formally adopted Nanking syllabary.
 This decision allowed the post office to continue to use various romanizations that it had already selected.
-Wade-Giles romanization is based on the Beijing dialect, a pronunciation standard since the 1850s.
+Wade–Giles romanization is based on the Beijing dialect, a pronunciation standard since the 1850s.
 The use of Nanking syllabary did not suggest that the post office considered Nanjing pronunciation to be standard.
 Rather, it was an attempt to accommodate a variety of Mandarin pronunciations with a single romanization system.

-Table of romanizations

-Pronunciation key for postal: a as in father. ai as in aye. e as in men or yet. ê as in earth. eh is short and abrupt. ei as in height. ew as in souce. eul as in hull. i as in pin. ia as in yard. iao is i and ao together. ie as in the Italian word seista. ieh same sound as ie, but shorter. ih as in chick. in as in pin or chin. ing as in king or sing. io as in yawn. ioh is short and abrupt. iu as in pew. o as in long. oh is short or abrupt. ow as in how, but longer. u as in too. ch as in church. chw as in chew. f as in fat. h as in hang. hs as in shin. hw as in what. j as in French jamais. k as in king. l as in lamp.